 The first thing to do is to select the media source you'll be working with.
-Press the Select Media Source... button in the upper left.
+Click the empty blue media window or the No Media Selected button in the upper left.
 This brings up the Select Media Source dialog shown on the right.

 Note that the Select Media Source dialog assumes that you're going to work with a digital media file, so Media File is already selected in the popup menu.
 If you wanted to work with a Media URL or an offline source (a physical tape or a timer), you would select the appropriate source type.